Site icon The Poly Post

 Miller is also a professor at Claremont McKenna College who has taught California politics for 21 years.

-According to Sowry, an estimated 75 students from the University Village showed up in attendance for both of the sessions.
+According to Sirowy, an estimated 75 students from the University Village showed up in attendance for both of the sessions.
 If students missed the chance to attend the event, the Rose Institute has educational videos online that cover every proposition on its official website.

 “I think they should be bringing these events to the main campus, especially during U-Hour to inform more students,” political science major Robert Godinez said.